Turmeric, native to southeast India and used often in Indian cuisine, is considered to be a ‘super spice’ due to it’s apparent health benefits.

 Research at Baylor University Medical Center held clinical trials to show that curcumin (curcumin is extracted from turmeric) is nearly as powerful as Prozac, when it comes to easing depression symptoms.

-NOTE: Buy your turmeric from reputable brands and sellers!
+NOTE: Buy your turmeric from reputable brands and sellers.
 I have read that there have been issues with some turmeric being counterfit.
 This is also true of many other spices as well.
-When I first read about this awhile ago, I stopped buying my spices based on price alone (discount stores, little known brands and labels, etc.) and now I mostly buy from Penzeys, a U.S. company in Wisconsin (they are not an advertiser or affiliated with us).
-Know what you are putting in your body…
+When I first read about this awhile ago, I stopped buying my spices based on price alone (discount stores, little known brands and labels, etc.) and now I mostly buy from known brands and companies (I always look at online reviews such as from Amazon).

 Do you have your own home remedies or experiences while using turmeric?